VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/aiml.md

 {{< tip >}}

 This chapter is very much a work in progress, and is really more of just a list of topics despite how much content there appears to be.
-I'd really like to have code examples under each concept as well, as otherwise it's like reading a fucking math textbook from hell.
+I'd really like to have code examples under each concept as well, as otherwise it's like reading a fucking math textbook from hell.</br></br>In the mean time, please see https://sebastianraschka.com/blog/2021/dl-course.html#l01-introduction-to-deep-learning for a good intro to Deep Learning

 {{< /tip >}}